joedefen/linux-ram-hunger/README.md

 * if disk swapping, "swap used" increases or fluctuates or is significant.

 *Notes*:
-* "available memory" is memory that is free or easily made free to run new apps or allow them more RAM; when near zero, then the system may seriously degrade, start killing apps, and/or freeze.
-Usually, memory is made free by reducing the disk cache when can impact performance itself.
+* "available memory" is memory that is free or easily made free to run new apps or allow them more RAM;
+   when near zero, then the system may seriously degrade, start killing apps, and/or freeze.
+   Usually, memory is made free by reducing the disk cache which can impact performance itself.
 * the OOM killer runs when you are out of both RAM and swap,
 * in the example above and if disk swapping, swapping 50% of total would indicate serious memory pressure and likely slow down due to swap.
 * using ZFS, zRAM, and other features causes "available" to be understated.